Biohacking Clinic Cross Service Cadence

 Premium Practice, Revenue Recovery, Zero-Miss IntakeThis is what Pillar 2 looks like in dental implants in 2026.
 The leak is not the practice's clinical skill.
 The leak is the moment between "the patient cancelled" and "we have a structured rebook conversation in motion."
 That moment is where six-figure case revenue dies every month.

 At a clinic with deep, expensive service offerings - peptide protocols at $400-$600 a month, hormone optimization at $250-$450 a month, longevity panels running $1,200-$2,500, and annual memberships in the $3,000-$5,000 band - the cost of clients who try one thing and never come back isn't just the recurring revenue from that one service.
-It's the cross-service revenue she never captured.
+It's the cross-service revenue she never captures.
 The biohacking client who comes in for IV nutrition but never books a peptide consult is a $4,000-$10,000 annual revenue gap, repeated across her entire panel.

 why biohacking specifically has the cross-service problem